-Repair and Preparation of Base or Existing Surface.
+403.05 Repair and Preparation of Base or Existing Surface.
 The base or existing surface shall be prepared according to Section 358.

-Calibration.
+403.06 Calibration.
 At least three days prior to starting the work, the Contractor shall provide the Engineer with a copy of the manufacturer's recommendations for the equipment to be used.
-The working day prior to starting construction, the pressure distributor and aggregate spreader shall be calibrated and adjusted according to the manufacturer's recommendations.
+The working day prior to starting construction, the general use pressure distributor and aggregate spreader shall be calibrated and adjusted according to the manufacturer's recommendations.
 Calibrations and adjustments shall be made in the presence of the Engineer on a level surface at a location approved by the Engineer.
 The Contractor shall maintain proper calibration and adjustment of the equipment and the Engineer reserves the right to check application rates as the work progresses.
 Should the equipment fail to consistently apply the specified rates, the work shall be stopped, and the Contractor shall recalibrate and readjust the equipment.

-Application Rates.
-Based upon the aggregate gradation to be used, the Contractor shall determine the application rates of bituminous material and seal coat aggregate.
-The application rates along with the seal coat gradations shall be submitted to the Engineer for approval prior to the start of work.
+403.07 Application Rates.
+Based upon the aggregate gradation to be used, the Contractor shall determine the application rates of emulsified asphalt and cover or seal coat aggregate.
+The application rates along with the gradations shall be submitted to the Engineer for approval prior to the start of work.
 Application rates shall be according to the following table for the aggregate type shown on the plans and shall result in aggregate embedment between 50 and 70 percent behind the roller.
 Changes in the application rate of greater than 15 percent shall be resubmitted to the Engineer for approval.